On toric ideals arising from signed graphs: Proofs of the main results

 We often use the fact that a graph in $\mathcal{G}^{cis}$ satisfies all statements in Theorem~\ref{graph:useful:facts}, since $\mathcal{G}^{cis}\subset \mathcal{G}^{ci}$.

 \begin{proof}[Proof of Theorem~\ref{thm:characterization:CI}] We show the `only if' part first.
 Suppose to contrary that $G$ is a $2$-connected graph in $\mathcal{G}^{cis}$, none of (G1)-(G5) in Theorem~\ref{thm:characterization:CI}.
-Since $\mathcal{G}^{cis} \subset \mathcal{G}^{cio}$, by Theorem~\ref{thm:CI:digraph} and Observation~\ref{lem:K4} it follows that $G$ is constructed by clique sums of cycles.
+Since $\mathcal{G}^{cis} \subset \mathcal{G}^{cio}$, by Theorem~\ref{thm:CI:digraph}(i) and Observation~\ref{lem:K4} it follows that $G$ is constructed by clique sums of cycles.
 Note that since $G$ is 2-connected, 1-clique sum cannot be done to make $G$.
-Thus $G$ is constructed by $2$-clique sums of cycles.
+Thus, $G$ is constructed by $2$-clique sums of cycles.
+By Corollary~\ref{cor:sumevencycle}, every induced subgraph which is constructed by $2$-clique sums of cycles belongs to $\mathcal{G}^{cis}$.
 Not to be (G1) or (G2), $G$ is constructed by clique sums of at least three cycles.

 \begin{claim} For each edge $e$, there are at most two induced cycles containing $e$. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:edge_two_cycle}] Suppose that there are three induced cycles $C^{(1)}$, $C^{(2)}$, and $C^{(3)}$ of $G$, containing the edge $e$.
 Let $H=G[V(C^{(1)})\cup V(C^{(2)})\cup V(C^{(3)})]$.
-Then $H\in \mathcal{G}^{cis}$ by Proposition~\ref{prop:induced:CIS}.
-Since $H$ is constructed by clique sums of cycles, all vertices of $H$ except the endpoints of $e$ have degree two.
-By (i) of Proposition~\ref{lem:that_lemma}, by contracting ears of $H$, we obtain a graph $H^*\in \mathcal{G}^{cis}$, which is a $2$-clique sum of three triangles at one edge.
-But $H^*$ contains $K_{2,3}$, a contradiction to (ii) of Theorem~\ref{graph:useful:facts}. \end{proof}
+Since $H$ is constructed by 2-clique sums of cycles, $H\in \mathcal{G}^{cis}$ by Corollary~\ref{cor:sumevencycle}.
+Moreover, all vertices of $H$ except the endpoints of $e$ have degree two in the graph $H$.
+By Proposition~\ref{lem:that_lemma}(i), by contracting ears of $H$, we obtain a graph $H^*\in \mathcal{G}^{cis}$, which is a $2$-clique sum of three triangles at one edge.
+But $H^*$ contains $K_{2,3}$, a contradiction to Theorem~\ref{graph:useful:facts}(ii). \end{proof}

 \begin{claim} An induced cycle of $G$ shares an edge with at most two induced cycles. \end{claim}